Te Aorangi Murphy-Fell

 "They saw that Waikato was the best university in the country for students who wanted to further their studies in tikanga Māori-based subjects, and they also have a fantastic management school," says Kiriwaitingi, who grew up in Rotorua.

-"What I love about studying here is the diversity of people and cultures.
+"What I loved about studying here was the diversity of people and cultures.
 It’s amazing to see so many people from all walks of life trying to further their education.
 I also love how Waikato continues to embrace kaupapa Māori and celebrate the Kīngitanga."

 "My favourite subject is te reo Māori because it allows me to retain my knowledge of te reo and further it by understanding the technicality of it in terms of learning the language in a university environment."